- Diversity, Equity, and Inclusion

 - Adequate mathematical background including freshman and sophomore calculus and at least two other courses (e.g., linear algebra, abstract algebra, analysis, statistics).

-- Basic background in computer science.
+- Basic background in computer science including evidence of research potential.

 Your application should include complete and scanned transcripts of all previous college and university work, including any work done at Cornell.
 If you are submitting unofficial transcripts, the Graduate School will require that you submit official transcripts should you be accepted into the program.
 In this case, please make sure your transcript has your name, birthdate, and the name of the attended university.